chrisvwn/Rnightlights/README.md

 # ctry <- "KEN" #replace to run for any other country

-#download and process monthly VIIRS stats at the lowest admin level
+#download and process monthly VIIRS stats at the highest admin level
 highestAdmLevelStats <- getCtryNlData(ctryCode = ctry,
                                      admLevel = "highest",
                                      nlType = "VIIRS.M",